Gamer6MD/Free-Random-KeyCodes-Generator/README.md

 # Free Random Key Codes Generator
-A simple script that generates a desired number of key codes
+A simple script that generates a text file (codes.txt) with a desired number of generated random keycodes.

 All key codes are completely random. >>>NOT ALL WILL WORK<<<